pascalwasser/DlogBasis/README.md

 DOCUMENTATION:
 The algorithm is documented in arxiv:XXXXX
-The individual functions are documented in the appendix
+The individual functions are documented in the appendix of that paper.
 ****************************************************************